kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - use `git remote add` to match a remote URL with a name.
 It takes two arguments: a remote name, for example, `origin`, and a remote URL, for example, `https://github.com/user/repo.git`
 - use `git remote set-url` to change an existing remote repository URL.
 It takes two arguments: an existing remote name like `origin` and a new URL for the remote.

-## undo a git merge with conflicts
-- Since your pull was unsuccessful then HEAD is the last "valid" commit on your branch: `git reset --hard HEAD`

-- If you make a mistake or you’re not confident which the decision change to accept, you can stop the merge process by running `git merge -- abort`

-- Generally you shouldn't merge with uncommitted changes.
-If you have changes you don't want to commit before starting a merge, just `git stash` them before the merge and `git stash pop` after finishing the merge.

-## merge with ours & theirs
-Let's merge conflicting branch feature into master by `git merge feature`.
-You can use `git checkout --ours <file>` to select the changes done in master or `git checkout --theirs <file>` to select the changes done in feature.
-Then, continue as you would normally merge with `git add <file>` and `git merge --continue`.

-How about resolving cherry-pick conflicts using their changes?
-First you should undo your cherry-pick, try to run `git cherry-pick --abort`.
-Second, try to make cherry-pick getting their changes not yours with `git cherry-pick -s recursive -X theirs {commit}`.
-Here `-s` is a short for `--strategy` and `-X` short for `--strategy-option`.

-## merge strategies
-'ort' ("Ostensibly Recursive’s Twin") is the default merge strategy when pulling or merging one branch.
-This strategy can only resolve two heads using a 3-way merge algorithm.
-When there is more than one common ancestor that can be used for 3-way merge, it creates a merged tree of the common ancestors and uses that as the reference tree for the 3-way merge.
-This has been reported to result in fewer merge conflicts without causing mismerges.
-This algorithm came from the fact that it was written as a replacement for the previous default algorithm, `recursive`.

-Say you and your friend both checked out a file, and made some changes to it.
-You removed a line at the beginning, and your friend added a line at the end.
-Then he committed his file, and you need to merge his changes into your copy.
-With a three-way merge, it can compare the two files, but it can also compare each of them against the original copy.
-So it can see that you removed the first line, and that your friend added the last line.
-And it can use that information to produce the merged version.

 ## working on a wrong branch
-- If you did't commit the changes, use `git stash` (**git stash is per-repository, not per-branch**)
+- If you did't commit the changes, use `git stash`. **git stash is per-repository, not per-branch.**
   - git stash
   - git checkout right_branch
   - git stash apply

-> *The stash is a bunch of commits*: When you run `git stash`, git makes some commits with your changes and labels them with a reference called `stash` (in `.git/refs/stash`).
+> The stash is a bunch of commits: When you run `git stash`, git makes some commits with your changes and labels them with a reference called `stash` (in `.git/refs/stash`).

 - If you committed to the wrong branch, `git reset` those commits individually.
 Once you have done that, switch back to the desired branch and there you can use `git cherry-pick` to pick the specific commits.
   - git checkout right_branch